MaddyGuthridge/Flapi/Protocol.md

 In particular, the server will not respond if that client ID is already in use by another active client.
 If a client does not receive a response, it should generate a new client ID and try again.
-If the client repeatedly doesn't receive a response, it is likely that FL Studio isn't running (or there are tens of thousands of clients connected to the Flapi server, meaning all available client IDs are taken).
+If the client repeatedly doesn't receive a response, it is likely that FL Studio isn't running (or all device IDs are taken).

 If the connection is accepted, the server will give an empty response targeted to the newly connected client.
 This means the server has registered that client